nguyensjsu/fa19-202-drawscillate/README.md

 Along with refactoring, I also implemented the following design patterns: Singleton, Observer, Composite.

 ### [Rajeev Sebastian](https://github.com/RajeevSebastian)

-As a member of the drawscillate team I worked on the logic for game completion and the ability for the user to go back to the main screen
+As a member of the Drawscillate team, I worked on the logic for game completion and the ability for the user to go back to the main screen.

 #### Game completion logic

-I implemented the logic by which we could identify when the player has successfully completed the game.It was done by creatinf checkpoints on the screen which the user had to traverse.
+I implemented the logic by which we could identify when the player has successfully completed the game.
+It was done by creating checkpoints on the screen which the user had to traverse.

 ### Design Patterns

-I implemented the state pattern to keep a record of where the user is currently while playing the game
+I implemented the *State* pattern to keep a record of where the user is currently while playing the game.

 ### Quality

-I worked extensively on reducing the code smells in the project and improving the overall code quality
+I reduced the code smells in the project and improved the overall code quality.

 ### [Shraddha Nayak](https://github.com/shraddhanayak07)